Jan 4th

 Admired Audrey’s work of last week.
 There is still a lot of water sitting on the land.
 It is, after all, still a flood plain on both sides of the creek.
 Audrey worked on the last (?) of the blackberries by the big tree.
 Kitty, Lori and I cleaned up more of the branches and other detritus on the rest of the site.
 We have almost used up the chips and thought we could mix the remaining bit with the mulch for later.
 First thing next week.
 Winona brought some cardboard by and we will spread in on the RCG.
 [4 people 1 ½ hours]

-Skunk cabbage on the west side.
+Skunk cabbage on the east-side.
 Tall Oregon-grape flowering [Mahonia aquifolium].
 Before pruning the Hardhack [Spiraea douglasii].
 Red-flowering Currant [Ribes sanguineum].
 June-plum [Oemleria cerasiformis].
 After pruning the Hardhack.
 Audrey, Kitty, Mary and Lori photographing.

 April 5